Bira/octopus-carnival/_posts/2023-11-04-hackathon-cp-red-2.md

 29 minutes is well within our tolerance for a manageable amount of time, so we can say that CP RED's system remains fast.
-It took around 12 minutes for Junior to disable the camera and alarm, which is about what I consider the top limit for the rest of the team to be kept waiting.
+It took around 12 minutes for Junior to disable the camera and alarm, which is about what I consider the upper limit on the time you can keep the rest of the team waiting.
 You could cut to the physical team at that time and go turn by turn to keep everyone moving.

 Disabling the door has to happen in the same hack because the system resets when the netrunner jacks out, but that's an additional 7 minutes so it's OK.
 The